j0r1/GRALE2/pygrale/doc/source/grale_editor.rst

 Control-Z: undo

+Control-L: detect contour levels around central position (cfr double click)

+Control-E: export visible images to images data file

 Shift-Control-Z: redo

 Double click on layer in list widget: make that layer active

 Right click on layer in list widget: popup menu with options

+Number 0-9:
+ - No 'control' or 'alt': set zoom to 2^number
+ - With 'control, but no 'alt': center point layer